adaltas/node-shell/src/index.coffee.md

         # Check if it is present in the parsed parameters
         .some (options) -> cparams[options.name]?
         if helping
+          throw Error [
+            'Invalid Argument:'
-          throw Error 'Invalid Argument: `help` must be associated with a leaf command' if options.extended and commands.length return true
+            '`help` must be associated with a leaf command' ].join ' ' if options.extended and commands.length return true
         # Helping is not requested and there are no more commands to search
         return false unless commands?.length
         command = commands.shift()
         return false if options.extended and params.length is 0
         config = config.commands[command]
-        throw Error "Invalid Arguments: command #{JSON.stringify command} is not registed" unless config search config, commands, params
+        search config, commands, params
       helping = search @config, clone(commands), params
       if helping then commands else null